-To celebrate the festival of harvesting on the day of Makar Sankranti I have decided to make just one dish.
-A family favorite, needless to say, and something my mother is an expert making with.
-I had little time, and little energy to make a complete platter for Poush Sankranti after a demanding day at work.
-Both Pasta and Mehebub (along with Rosie, Pasta’s nanny) helped me a lot.
-Pasta was responsible for handing over all the ingredients; Mehebub was responsible for grating the coconut and Rosie was responsible for making the dough for the Puli.
+To celebrate the harvest festival of Makar Sankranti, I decided to make just one dish.
+It's a family favorite, and my mother is an expert at preparing it.
+After a tiring day at work, I had little time and energy to make a full spread for Poush Sankranti.
+Thankfully, Pasta and Mehebub, along with Rosie, Pasta's nanny, helped me a lot.
+Pasta was in charge of handing me all the ingredients, Mehebub grated the coconut, and Rosie made the dough for the Puli.

-Dudh Puli Variations!
+Dudh Puli Recipe Variations!

 Here's how I make Dudh Puli at Debjanir Rannaghar!

-- Full Cream Milk: 2 Liters
+- 2 Liters Full Cream Milk

-- Semolina: 2 Tbsp.
+- 2 tablespoon Semolina

-- Grated Coconut: 2 Cup
+- 2 Cup Grated Coconut

 - Keep stirring to avoid burning.